-The Ambright Institute of Education and Scientific Research has a firm relationship with myriad Chinese schools that are certified AST test centers.
+Ambright Institute of Educational and Scientific Research, which oversees the AST, has a firm relationship with myriad Chinese schools – from the northeast to southern Hainan Island and western Gansu province – which serve as certified AST test centres.

 Since 2003, AST has focused heavily on testing proficiency in English and mathematics.
-Students may also choose optional test modules based on the requirements of the AST member universities that they are applying for.
+Students may also choose optional test modules based on the requirements of participating universities for which they have opted to apply.

 AST takes place every year at multiple locations across China in August.